Skip to content

 Should I file a hurricane-damage claim before or after a roofer inspects?

 Inspect first.
-A free post-storm inspection from a licensed Houston roofer gives you a written scope of damage with photos.
+A post-storm inspection from a licensed Houston roofer gives you a written scope of damage with photos.
 The adjuster brings their own report; matching the two prevents undercount, and a denied claim still records on your CLUE database for seven years even with no payout.
 See our guide to whether insurance covers roof replacement for the full process.

-What roof material is best for Houston?
+Which roof material works for Houston?

 For most homeowners: a Class 4 impact-rated architectural asphalt shingle with a Class H wind rating.
-It's the lowest-friction option for insurability, hail-deductible discounts, and resale.
+It's the simplest option for insurability, hail-deductible discounts, and resale.
 For homeowners staying 20+ years, standing-seam metal is the longer-lifecycle choice at 40–70 years versus 25–30, and handles both wind and heat better.
 Tile remains the right call for some master-planned subdivisions where HOA covenants require it.

 Neighborhoods served